ddadaal/ddadaal.me/contents/resume/en.md

 ### Software Engineer Intern

 - Develop deployment monitor website at Office 365 Deployment Team
-- Merged 27 PRs, implemented and published 3 new features, and optimized performance and code design of several features
+- Implemented and published 3 new features, and optimized performance and code design of several features

 ## <span class="highlight">Nanjing University Microsoft Student Club</span><span class="right">September 2016-Present</span>
 ### President (2018-2019), Undersecretary of Technology Department (2017-2018), Member (2016-2017)
 - Coordinate internal and external affairs and participate in planning and execution of activities
 - Club has been awarded **Technology Contribution Award** (2/34) and **Branding Activity Award** (2/34) in 2017-2018, 2018-2019 respectively
 - Experiences and contributions are credited by MSRA WeChat Official Account: http://1t.click/bgTF
-- Participated in 2017 Microsoft Student Summer Camp

 ## <span class="highlight">Others</span>
 - Participated in SAP VT Internship Program from 2018/7 to 2019/5